History of the Germans in Baltimore: 19th century

 Following the War of 1812 in North America, a wave of German immigrants came from the Palatinate, Hesse, Bavaria, and Bohemia.
-Many fled from Germany between 1812 and 1814, during the War of the Sixth Coalition, (1812-1814), the last of the series of French Revolutionary Wars and the Napoleonic Wars, in order to avoid military conscription into the Royal Prussian Army.
+Many fled from Germany between 1812 and 1814, during the War of the Sixth Coalition, (1812–1814), the last of the series of French Revolutionary Wars and the Napoleonic Wars, in order to avoid military conscription into the Royal Prussian Army.
 The port of Baltimore was developed as a gateway for immigrants during the 1820s, and soon became the second largest gateway to America after New York City, (and Ellis Island), especially at the terminals of the Baltimore and Ohio Railroad on Locust Point, Baltimore, which had made an agreement with the Norddeutscher Lloyd (North German Lloyd Line).
 By 1850, 20,000 German-born people lived in the city.
 Between 1820 and 1860, Germans were the largest group of immigrants to Baltimore.
 This wave of immigrants created numerous German institutions, including banks, insurance companies, and newspapers.
-German immigrants also created a thriving German-language press, including publications such as the "Baltimore Wecker" ("Alarm").
+German immigrants also created a thriving German-language press, including publications such as the Baltimore Wecker (Baltimore Alarm).

+During the 1700s and 1800s, many states in the United States allowed non-citizens to vote.
+Anti-German Catholic and anti-Irish Catholic sentiment following the War of 1812 and intensifying again in the 1840s lead many states, particularly in the Northeast, to amend their constitutions to prohibit non-citizens from voting.
+Non-citizen voting was banned by the Maryland Constitution of 1851.